qTox/qTox/doc/user_manual_en.md

 ## Groupchats

 Groupchats are a way to talk with multiple friends at the same time, like when you are standing together in a group.
-To create a groupchat click the groupchat icon <!-- TODO: add icon here --> and set a name.
+To create a groupchat click the groupchat icon and set a name.
 Now you can invite people by right clicking on the contact and selecting "Invite to group".
-Currently, if the last person leaves the chat, it is closed and you have to create a new one. <!-- TODO: add doc about audio/video/filetransfer support-->
+Currently, if the last person leaves the chat, it is closed and you have to create a new one.
+Sending files and videochats are currently unsupported in groupchats.

 ## Multi Window Mode